shieldproject/shield/docs/tenancy.md

 A Tenant is a single group that defines the context for interaction with resources in a SHIELD configuration.
-All schedules, retention policies, jobs, backup targets, storage endpoints and archives belong to a single tenant.
+All retention policies, jobs, backup targets, storage endpoints and archives belong to a single tenant.

 For example, a SHIELD may serve the infrastructure team and two application development teams.
-Each of these groups needs to be able to specify when their backups run (schedules), how long to keep the archives (retention policies), what to backup (targets and jobs), and where to store the archives (storage).
+Each of these groups needs to be able to specify their backup job configuration, how long to keep the archives (retention policies), what to backup (targets and jobs), and where to store the archives (storage).

 Tenancy exists to keep these three groups isolated from one another, for the following purposes: